Client Authentication Certificates

 The system administrator (of the website you are trying to connect to)

-will provide the actual key for you - it will be a small file usually
+will provide the actual certificate for you - it will be a small file usually

 with a .p12